caochao39/tarerobotics/docs/source/simulation_system_setup.rst

    $ ./system_simulation.sh

 After seeing data showing up in RVIZ, users can use the 'Waypoint' button to set waypoints and navigate the vehicle around.
-Note that the waypoints are meant to be in the vicinity of the vehicle and reachable.
+Note that the waypoints are meant to be relatively close to the vehicle.
 Setting the waypoint too far can cause the vehicle to get stuck at a dead end.
 Users can also operate in *smart joystick mode* where the vehicle tries to follow joystick commands and also avoid collisions.
-To do this, users can use the control panel in RVIZ or the joystick controller.
+To do this, users can use the control panel in RVIZ or a PS3/4 or Xbox controller with a USB or Bluetooth interface.
 When using the joystick controller, users can also operate in *manual mode* without any collision avoidance.
 Detailed information about the three operating modes is below.
 Please check out the `Operation Instruction Videos <https://tarerobotics.readthedocs.io/en/latest/operation_instruction_videos.html>`_ section for video illustration of the operating modes.

 .. image:: ./images/image26.jpg
     :width: 85%